browshanravan/README_genie/README.md

 - **Automated README Generation**
   • Recursively collects all files in your target repo, excluding Git-ignored files and user-specified extensions (.csv, .ipynb, etc.).
   • Concatenates file paths and contents into a prompt payload.
-  • Uses OpenAI’s API (via the `openai` Python package) to synthesize a professional README in Markdown.
+  • Uses OpenAI’s API (via the `openai` Python package) to synthesise a professional README in Markdown.

 - **Key Capabilities**
-  • Customizable exclusion rules: fine-tune which files or directories are considered.
+  • Customisable exclusion rules: fine-tune which files or directories are considered.
   • Configurable OpenAI model selection (e.g., “o4-mini-2025-04-16” or “gpt-4.1-2025-04-14”).
   • Easy integration into CI/CD workflows to keep README content in sync with code changes.

 - **Use Cases**
   • Bootstrapping documentation for new or legacy repositories.
   • Maintaining up-to-date READMEs in continuously evolving codebases.
-  • Standardizing project overviews and usage instructions across teams.
+  • Standardising project overviews and usage instructions across teams.

 ---

 ## Getting Started

 ### Prerequisites
-- Python 3.8 or higher
+- Python 3.10 or higher
 - An OpenAI account with API access
 - Git repository with a well-configured `.gitignore`